eraelpeha/docker-seeddms/README.md

 ## Additional information

+**Contribute**: If you want to contribute to seeddms, you can do it in the official repository maintained by Uwe Steinmann: https://sourceforge.net/projects/seeddms/.

-This is my first approach to get an image running und hub.docker.com.
-The image is inspired by https://github.com/ludwigprager/docker-seeddms.
+**Inpired**: This image is inspired by https://github.com/ludwigprager/docker-seeddms.

-Feel free to add issues to this repo.
+**Issues**: Feel free to add issues to the repository on github: https://github.com/eraelpeha/docker-seeddms

-## not yet tested / implemented
-- postgres-support